greenelab/deep-review/all-sections.md

 molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@8LWFFeYg] or adopting reinforcement learning strategies [@1EayJRsI; @lERqKdZJ].
-Both fine-tuning and reinforcement learning strategies could rediscover known, held-out active molecules.
-The great flexibility of neural networks, and progress in generative models offers many opportunites for deep architectures in *de novo* design, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.
+Both the fine-tuning and reinforcement learning approaches can rediscover known, held-out active molecules.
+The great flexibility of neural networks, and progress in generative models offers many opportunities for deep architectures in *de novo* design, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.